jundalisay/spblist/content/en/news/output.md

 Theories | Description | Year Start
 --- | --- | ---
-The Anunnaki Old Testament and Quran | The Old Testament and Quran with the Anunnaki as God or Allah.
+Spiritual Superphysics Book | Describes how to get samadhi based on the known ways and systems | 2024 The Anunnaki Old Testament and Quran | The Old Testament and Quran with the Anunnaki as God or Allah.
 This is our solution to the Palestine Israel conflict | 2024